Causal Set Statistics

 Proof.
 Both predictions originate from the Poisson nature of the relational invariant network (Proposition 1.3):

-1. Holographic noise (§2): The variance δL2=αHPL\delta L^2 = \alpha_H \ell_P L is a direct consequence of Poisson fluctuations in the number of causet elements along a geodesic, with αH=1/4\alpha_H = 1/4 fixed by the holographic bound.
+1. Holographic noise (§2): The variance δL2=αHPL\delta L^2 = \alpha_H \ell_P L is a direct consequence of Poisson fluctuations in the number of causet elements along a geodesic.
+The PL\sqrt{\ell_P L} scaling is rigorous (Proposition 2.2); αH\alpha_H is an O(1) coefficient with natural target 1/4\sim 1/4 suggested by the holographic bound (Heuristic 2.3).

 2. Dark matter granularity (§§3–5): The density fluctuations (δρ/ρ)2=1/NR\langle(\delta\rho/\rho)^2\rangle = 1/N_R and the Gaussian cutoff e(k/kJ)2e^{-(k/k_J)^2} arise from the same Poisson sprinkling, but at cosmological scales where loop closure pressure sets the relevant length scale.